Tag: farm

 What do you think of our new compartments?
 Do you have any tips for raising chicks?
 Let me know in the comments!

-A Tale of Landslides, Floods, and Grass That’s Out to Get You Ah, nature!
+A Tale of a Landslide, Floods, and Grass That’s Out to Get You Ah, nature!

 The ultimate interior designer, always ready to throw a surprise party with a side of chaos.
 Picture this: a quaint little creek, minding its own business, suddenly decides to channel its inner Niagara Falls.
 Cue the landslide and flood damage!
 It’s like Mother Nature looked at our peaceful pathway and said, “Boring!
 Let’s wash it away!”
 The Great Flood of the Small Creek Our beloved creek, once a gentle trickle, transformed into a raging river faster than you can say “waterlogged.”
 If you’re looking for a scenic detour, you’ve found it!
 Just be careful not to take a wrong step—unless you fancy a swim in the muddy abyss or enjoy a fall into the pit of hell, which is 30 feet deep and dark.
 There will be no escape from that tomb.